Australia So Much to See

 Copyright (C) 2013 AustraliaSoMuchtoSee.com.
 All rights reserved

 In addition to visiting the Kalgoorlie-Boulder Museum of the Goldfields, the Hannans North Tourist Mine, on the site of one of the earliest mines to operate in Kalgoorlie, is now open to the public with a variety of mining experiences suitable for all age groups.
 It is accessed from the Goldfields Highway 1.5 kilometres north of the Hannan Street junction on the east side of the highway (signed).
-Hannans North re-opened to the public 28th April 2016.
+Hannans North ceased their underground tours in 2012.

 See also Chris and Valdis's visit to Kalgoorlie 2016